szTheory/pollynomial/README.md

 ```

 There is a executable command `text2mp3`.
 You can use as following.
-It is assumed to set AWS credentials in environmental variables.
+It is assumed to set AWS credentials in environmental variables as per the conventions of [aws-sdk-ruby](https://github.com/aws/aws-sdk-ruby).

 ```
 Usage: